 - If a part already sounds fantastic.
 If it ain’t broke, don’t fix it!

 - Parts, such as lead lines, which have a unique human character.
 Character is often about subtle rhythmic “imperfections.”

 - Michael Jackson’s beatboxing.
 Never, ever, quantize the gloved one.

 - Tight live ensembles — unless using groove quantize to adjust overdubs to the original group’s timing.

 There you have it.
 A quick look at quantization, and how you might use it to better your productions.
 Quantize is an essential part of any audio/MIDI toolbox, and it can work wonders and make your life easier.
 But like anything, it’s not for every situation.
 Use it judiciously, and most of all, use your ears.

 Here’s to keeping the beat.

-Continue learning with hundreds more lessons on mixing, songwriting, DIY home audio production, electronic music recording, beat making, and so much more, with Soundfly’s in-depth online courses, including Beat Making in Ableton Live, The Art of Hip-Hop Production and Making Music in Logic Pro X -> Subscribe now.
+Continue learning with hundreds more lessons on mixing, songwriting, home audio production, electronic music recording, beat making, and much more, with Soundfly’s in-depth online courses, including Modern Mix Techniques, The Art of Hip-Hop Production, and Intro to Music Production in Ableton Live.